Using Point Cloud to Survey a Lost Train

 Funded by enthusiasts, the initiative is fuelled by a hope that adding to the existing fleet of BR Standard locomotives could improve their longevity.

 So, where do we come in?
-At the stage Bury Associates were contacted, the organisation were preparing the train to fit the boiler, but first they needed to ensure the dimensions would allow.
+At the stage Bury Associates were contacted, the organisation were preparing the train to fit the boiler, but first they needed to ensure the dimensions would allow for its installation.
 Accordingly, we commenced laser scanning the train, creating a point cloud which provides an exact 3D representation of the model in its half-built state.

 Impressively, the train pictured has been entirely built by volunteers at the organisation.